zumasys/docs/site/docs/jbase/jbase/jbase-encryption---database-security/README.md

 - Dynamic Files can be created as encrypted (jBASE 5.7 only)
 - **create-file**with **type=jbc** recognizes the **encrypted=true**option, e.g. **create-file data bp type=ud encrypted=true** (jBASE 5.7 only)
 - At this time, the logs created by **[Audit Logging](introduction-to-audit-logging)** are not encrypted.
 This will be implemented in a future release.
-- The following code, which uses a feature of [**Dynamic Objects**](dynamic-objects), can be use to programmatically determine if a file is encrypted:
+- The following code, which uses a feature of [**Dynamic Objects**](dynamic-objects), can be used to programmatically determine if a file is encrypted:

 ```